 TSPD staff carries out the following activities in administering these programs:

-- monitor grants, including required on-site reviews of grants under the Projects With Industry program, and provides technical assistance;
+- monitor grants and provides technical assistance;

 - conduct discretionary grant competitions and process grant awards;

 - review and analyze data, prepares reports including the annual summary of the vendors and vending facilities; and

 - work with grantees to develop program performance measures, which are used to evaluate and monitor grantees.